pytorch/pytorch/torch/csrc/jit/OVERVIEW.md

 ### Profiling ###

-In the profiling stage, a Profiling Graph Executor takes an unoptimized graph runs required and profiling insensitive passes ([see the next section](#Optimization)) and inserts `prim::profile` on **tensor-typed** inputs to fusible operations.
+In the profiling stage, a Profiling Graph Executor takes an unoptimized graph runs required and passes that doesn't need profiling information ([see the next section](#Optimization)) and inserts `prim::profile` on **tensor-typed** inputs to fusible operations.
 `ProfilingRecord` also maintains a mapping between output values of `prim::profile` nodes and the properties of input tensors at runtime.
 This mapping is maintained for each invocation of a function identified by Interpreter's `frame_id` (which is globally unique).
 It's important to not mix the tensor properties from different invocations for the same `Value*`, as this may hinder us to infer the relationships between the arguments of some operation and its output. @#$